Avisa-GA/fullstacksocial/README.md

 # Social Web App

-My project is a Social website, Users were able to share their thoughts with each other, also share photos, and comment on each other's post and like it . and users must Signup first , and then login, and They can enter to website.
+My project is a Social website, Users were able to share their thoughts with each other, and like each others posts. users must Signup first , and then login, and They can enter to the website.

 ## Technologies
 - REACT | NodeJs